 5) Market Development Assistance Scheme for MSMEs:

-The scheme offers funding for the participation by manufacturing SMEs in international trade fairs/ exhibitions under MSME India stall.
-It also offers funding for the sector-specific market studies.
+The scheme offers to fund for the participation by manufacturing SMEs in international trade fairs/ exhibitions under MSME India stall.
+It also offers to fund the sector-specific market studies.

 Help can only be provided if one asks or calls out for it.
-The Government is extends their support and encourages constructive measures, all you need to do is ask.
+The Government is extending their support and encourages constructive measures, all you need to do is ask.

 You may look for “The Legendary Series of 7 Hats”